 By measuring and valuing the impacts generated by doing business, understanding dependencies on natural, social and human capital, and using this information to better assess risks to and opportunities for business models, the planet and society, companies equip themselves to be leaders for the long-haul.
 Impact valuation helps companies communicate their true value creation and performance – both positive and negative – to capital market participants and policy-makers.
 Over time, disclosing this information will reorient policy and channel capital flows to less risk-prone and more sustainable companies.

 We are working to drive system-wide transformation by helping agri-food companies measure and manage their impacts, dependencies and risks.
-We encourage the use of multi-capital accounting to support internal decision-making as well as to inform investors on material agri-food sector risks and how companies are managing them.
-Multi-capital accounting should be further developed as a policy instrument to support food system transformation.
+We encourage the use of multi-capital accounting to support internal decision-making and to inform investors on material agri-food sector risks and how companies are managing them.
 By encouraging more consistent impact valuation approaches, we envision a clear progression to better internal planning, stronger and more decision-useful external reporting, and shifts in capital flows and policy to reward the most sustainable companies.